ClementTsang/foto/README.md

 ## Installation

-TL;DR: Install Rust, set up AWS, clone the project, and run!
+TL;DR: Install Rust, set up S3, clone the project, and run!

 1. Install Rust.
 You can do so with [rustup](https://www.rust-lang.org/tools/install), or your system's package manager if possible.
 You can check if everything worked by doing